jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 **EXERCISE**

-Compare the number of victims for each day of the week for casualties that happened in "Flemish Region" on a "Motorway" with a "Passenger car" with the victim the "Driver" and of age 30 till 39.
+Compare the number of victims for each day of the week for casualties that happened on a "Motorway" (`road_type` column) for trucks ("Truck" and "Light truck" in the `road_user_type` column).

 Use a bar plot to compare the victims for each day of the week with Seaborn directly (do not use the `groupby`).